-In a recent video conference with Lagoon Catamarans we had the pleasure of discovering more about the all new 2020 Lagoon SIXTY 5 sailing catamaran.
 The new SIXTY 5 model comes as a worthy successor of the highly successful Lagoon 620 model and also follows on from the SIXTY 7 Power Catamaran, which launched in Cannes in 2019.
-She first launched in Bordeaux in early April and is now getting ready for her official premiere later this year.
-We can’t wait to see her in person.
+She first launched in Bordeaux in early April 2020 and official premiered at Genoa Boat Show in Autumn 2020.

 In a change from the SIXTY 7 power version, which is finished in a striking red hull colour, the SIXTY 5’s first hull comes in a gentle cream colour that enhances her lines and curvy silhouette.
 As with all Lagoon catamarans, you will be immediately impressed by the amount of volume that the SIXTY 5 offers for socialising and relaxing.
 With its slender hulls and sculptural curves, the SIXTY 5 has rightly earned its place in the world of luxury sailing yachts.
 The secret of its beauty lies in the sensual lines, which are an alliance of both tradition and modernity, that orchestrate its generous proportions.